 In 2006, Dr. Wise retired from the UEN and Dr. Lew Finch became the new Executive Director of UEN.
 Dr. Finch came to UEN after 35 years as a public school superintendent, serving most recently at the Cedar Rapids Community Schools.

-In 2011, UEN adopted a change to its bylaws to include associate membership of other public schools meeting certain urban criteria.
-Since that change to the bylaws, membership in UEN grew from the original 8 districts to 19 districts as of 2020.
+In 2011, UEN adopted a change to its bylaws to include, in addition to charter membership based on two or more high schools, associate membership of other public schools meeting certain urban criteria (size and poverty concentration).
+Membership in UEN grew from the original 8 districts to 19 districts as of 2020.

 Dr. Lew Finch retired from UEN as Executive Director on June 30, 2020, after 60 years of service to public education.
 UEN expanded it's relationship with Iowa School Finance Information Services (ISFIS) to provide not just Legislative Analyst services but also Association Management services, accounting, and website support beginning with FY 2021.
 Margaret Buckton serves in the role of UEN Executive Director.

 UEN membership grows to 24-member districts for the 2023-24 school year, with the addition of Ankeny and Waukee, each with two high schools, and other associate members districts meeting criteria designed in the Bylaws.
 In the Fall of 2023, the UEN Steering Committee revised Bylaws and membership criteria once again stating new members must be at least 3,000 students and also meet at least 3 of 5 additional urban criteria.